 The middle 'drop' above the door frame is the first you should install.
 It must be positioned and aligned correctly both vertically and horizontally.
-The 'drops' that you hang to left and right will be aligned to it.
+The 'drop' that you hang to left or right will be aligned to it.

-You should offer up and position the 'drop' centrally above the door frame.
-Use your pencil to mark the centre line of the top of the door frame.
-Align this mark with the Setting Out Point - or centre line - on the 'drop'.
+You should offer up and position the 'drop' above the door frame.
+Use your pencil to mark a point on the top of the door frame 540mm from the end where your mural will be.
+Align this mark with the Setting Out Point on the 'drop'.